 In 1873, perhaps feeling flush with royalties from his book The Fair God, Lew Wallace ordered a new carriage.
-This was not just any carriage.
-It was a made to order French Victoria Carriage that cost $1,000 with an additional $200 for shipping.
-At this same time, Lew and Susan were completing work on their new Carriage House immediately north of their home.
+It was a made-to-order French Victoria Carriage that cost $1,000, with an additional $200 for shipping.
+At this same time, Lew and Susan constructing their new Carriage House immediately north of their home.

 A carriage of this general form might have been called a phaeton in the early 19th century.
-These were sporty open carriages drawn by a single horse or a pair, typically with four extravagantly large wheels, very lightly sprung, with a minimal body, fast and even considered dangerous.
+These sporty, open conveyances could be drawn by a single horse or a pair.
+Typically phaetons possessed four extravagantly large wheels, very lightly sprung.
+The design features a minimal body, making it fast and even dangerous.
 Phaetons usually had no sidepieces in front of the seats.
-The name phaeton refers to the disastrous ride of the mythical “Phaëton,” son of Helios, who nearly set the earth on fire while attempting to drive the chariot of the sun.
-American versions often had a higher carriage of light construction, with a covered seat in front and a footman’s seat behind just as Wallace’s carriage has.

-The Victoria version was an elegant French carriage based on a phaeton that had been made for King George IV who ruled Great Britain until 1830.
-The name Victoria was not actually attached to this kind of carriage until 1869, when one was imported to England by Prince Albert for his wife, Queen Victoria.
-As a result of its association with the Queen these carriages became very popular with the wealthy in the late 19th century.
+The Victoria version was an elegant French carriage.
+The design drew on a phaeton made for King George IV, who ruled Great Britain until 1830.
+People started calling this kind of carriage a Victoria around 1869.
+At that time, Prince Albert imported one to England for his wife, Queen Victoria.
+As a result of its association with the Queen, these carriages became very popular with the wealthy in the late 19th century.

-Wallace owned this carriage for over 30 years and probably did not begin to retire it from service until he purchased his horseless carriage around 1900.
-In 1915, ten years after his death, it was purchased by Frank Oliver of Crawfordsville, for this mother.
-Sometime after her death it was returned to the Study.
-Over the years it was exhibited at community gatherings across Indiana and around the country and it was shown several times at the Indiana State Fair.
-Years ago, some enterprising person disassembled the carriage and moved it to the basement of the Study where is continues to be on display.
+Wallace owned this carriage for over 30 years.
+He probably did not retire it from service until after purchasing his Waverly electric automobile around 1900.
+In 1915, ten years after his death, Frank Oliver of Crawfordsville purchased it for his mother.
+Sometime after her death, Oliver returned it to the Study.
+Over the years it was exhibited at community gatherings across Indiana and around the country.
+It also starred at the Indiana State Fair several times.
+Years ago, some enterprising person disassembled the carriage and moved it to the basement of the Study, where it continues to be on display.

 To see a phaeton in action, each June, during the official “Queen’s Birthday” celebrations, Queen Elizabeth II travels to and from Trooping the Colour Horse Guards Parade in an ivory-mounted phaeton carriage made in 1842 for her great-great-grandmother, Queen Victoria.
 In this country, another vehicle carries on the tradition of Wallace’s French Victoria Carriage if in name only—the Ford Crown Victoria.